 - Complaint - Anyone can file a complaint using an Incident Report.

-- Investigation - In the case of a filed Incident Report, investigations are initiated by the Student Affairs Office or judicial board under the direction of the Student Affairs Office.
-Upon investigation, a student affairs staff person or judicial board (under the direction of the Student Affairs Office) will decide whether or not a hearing is necessary.
+- Investigation - In the case of a filed Incident Report, investigations are conducted by the Campus Safety department.
+After investigation, the Dean of Students office, in collaboration with the Title IX Coordinator when appropriate, will decide whether or not a hearing is necessary.

 - Notice of Charges - A Notice of Charges letter is sent to the individuals involved requesting they appear before a hearing officer or the judicial board.
 If the violator fails to appear, a hearing takes place without the alleged violator in accordance with campus policy, Failure to Appear and Finding Without Response (below).
 A Notice of Charges does not presume guilt.